-Relatively lightweight, unfussy and reliable, the Olympus 10x25 WP II are binoculars you can pick up out of the box and get using straight away, with added peace of mind provided by a generous 25-year warranty.
+While 'power uses', including wildlife buffs, might be better looking for something with greater magnification, there's still plenty to recommend the Olympus 10x25 WP IIs.
+Relatively lightweight, unfussy and reliable, these are binoculars you can pick up out of the box and get using straight away, with added peace of mind provided by a generous 25-year warranty.
 See how they compare to another excellent pair of wildlife binoculars in our Olympus 10x25 WP II vs Nikon Monarch 5 20x56 showdown.

 If you’ve fallen in love with stargazing just from looking up with your naked eyes then these could be the binoculars for you.
 A clever attempt to retain a wide-eyed view of the night sky but with a little magnification, the Vixen SG 2.1x42 are better known as ‘constellation’ or even ‘Milky Way’ binoculars because they’re at their best when you sweep them across star fields.